 Between the 9.6-mile Sunset Bike Route and an additional 12 miles of rugged off-road terrain, Peninsula State Park is a huge cycling destination in Wisconsin.
 The park offers bike rentals for both kids and adults.

 Potawatomi State Park

 Bike across eight miles of off-road trails with varied terrain and forest and lake views.
-Cyclists are also welcome to bike on any park roads, so they can go pretty much wherever calls to them in PSP.
-View Interactive Map >
+Cyclists may also bike on any park roads.

 Whitefish Dunes State Park

-The Red Trail in this lakeside park has 5 miles of packed biking trail that goes along sand dunes and through the forest.
-You'll pass by Old Baldy, the tallest sand dune in the park and one of the great natural wonders of the Door County region.
-View Interactive Map >
+The Red Trail in this lakeside park has five miles of packed biking trail.
+You'll pass by forests, sand dunes, including Old Baldy, the tallest sand dune in the park.

-This historic trail begins in Sturgeon Bay and trends south for about 48 miles, taking you past the beautiful Ahnapee and Kewaunee rivers.
-Along the way, you'll pedal through several towns and see a mix of farmland, prairies, forest, woods, and wildlife.
+This historic trail begins in Sturgeon Bay and runs for about 48 miles, taking you past two rivers, several towns, and a mix of farmland, prairies, forest, woods, and wildlife.

 Whether on the road or on the trail, always wear a helmet and other appropriate safety gear.
 Keep your group, yourself, and others safe by always riding in control and within your group’s limits.
 On the road, ride with the flow of traffic and be aware of your surroundings.
 Stay out of drivers' blind spots, especially at traffic lights or stop signs.

 Share the Trails and Roads

 When biking in Door County, stick to durable surfaces, including established trails, dirt roads, and pavement.
 Riding off the trail, especially to avoid wet or muddy areas, can cause erosion and damage vegetation.
 Sticking to established trails and roads will also help prevent riders from disturbing wildlife.